Paturages/ch-wiki/help/faq.md

 A: Here is a [Discord link](https://discord.me/clonehero).

 **Q: How can I keep up to date with Clone Hero outside of Discord?**
-A: This Wikia will be updated alongside the game but we also have, and suggest following, our official Twitter account.
+A: This wiki will be updated alongside the game but we also have, and suggest following, our [official Twitter account](https://twitter.com/CloneHero).

 # "Something's Wrong" FAQs
 **Q: I imported a GH3 non-SGH custom, why isn't it showing up?**
 A: You need to make sure that the chart is named "notes.chart" and that the audio is named "song.ogg" or "song.mp3".
 You can also use multiple audio stems with a GH3 custom, just name them whatever that instrument is like "guitar.mp3" or "vocals.ogg".

 **Q: I've got Phase Shift songs that aren't showing up, what's wrong with them?**
+**This does not apply to v21.6**
 A: Some Phase Shift note charts are badly formatted, thus Clone Hero can't read them properly.
-There's a tool Srylain made called Midifix that can try to fix them, but it is only able to fix midi files, not .chart files, and sometimes it can't fix some.
+There's a tool Srylain made called [Midifix](https://goo.gl/xFt3ab) that can try to fix them, but it is only able to fix midi files, not .chart files, and sometimes it can't fix some.
 Just download it, extract all the files, and then drag and drop drop your Songs folder ONTO the MIDIFix.exe.

 **Q: I used Midifix but my badsongs.txt still says the midi's are broken.**
-A: The only other solution is to download Editor on Fire on the charting page, import the midi file (F6) and then re-save the song.
+A: The only other solution is to download [Editor on Fire](http://ignition.customsforge.com/eof), import the midi file (F6) and then re-save the song.
 I don't really know why this helps or fixes the files, but it does.
 Do make sure after you fixed it, to go into the folder, and delete the extra midi files added to the folder that aren't just "notes.mid".
 The saving process will also add a few extra files, but all you really need is notes.chart, the song/guitar.ogg, song.ini file and album.png.

 **Q: Why isn’t my GH:L guitar connecting/Why can’t I strum and hold down notes at the same time?**
 A: In order to use the Guitar Hero: Live guitar, you MUST have: